Frenectomy Surgery for Lip & Tongue Tie

 After Your Procedure

-Recovery from a laser frenectomy is typically quick and comfortable:
+Recovery from a laser frenectomy varies between patients:

-• Immediate Post-Procedure: Infants can often breastfeed immediately after treatment.
-Older patients may resume normal activities within hours.
+• Immediate Post-Procedure: Infants can often feed shortly after treatment.
+Older patients may resume normal activities within hours, depending on individual circumstances.

-• Short-Term Recovery: Some mild discomfort may occur for 24-48 hours and can be managed with recommended pain relief measures.
+• Short-Term Recovery: Some discomfort may occur and can be managed with recommended pain relief measures.
+We will discuss what to expect during your consultation.

-• Referrals to specialists (lactation consultants, speech therapists) when beneficial
+• Referrals to allied health professionals (lactation consultants, speech therapists) when beneficial

-The full benefits of a frenectomy are often achieved through a combination of:
+The benefits of a frenectomy may be supported through a combination of:

-We provide detailed guidance on gentle stretching techniques to prevent reattachment and promote optimal healing.
+Post-Procedure Exercises We provide guidance on stretching techniques to support healing.

-Depending on your specific needs, we may recommend:
+Complementary Therapies Depending on your needs, we may recommend:

 • Lactation consultation for breastfeeding support

-• Speech therapy to develop new tongue movement patterns
+• Speech therapy to develop tongue movement patterns

 Frenectomy FAQs

-The actual procedure typically takes just 1-2 minutes, with the entire appointment lasting about 30-45 minutes to allow for preparation and post-procedure care instructions.
+The procedure itself typically takes a few minutes, with the entire appointment lasting about 30-45 minutes to allow for preparation and post-procedure care instructions.

-Signs include feeding difficulties, speech challenges, restricted tongue movement, heart-shaped tongue appearance when extended, and persistent gaps between front teeth.
+Signs may include feeding difficulties, speech challenges, restricted tongue movement, heart-shaped tongue appearance when extended, and gaps between front teeth.
+A consultation can determine whether a frenectomy is appropriate.

-Signs include feeding difficulties, speech issues, and visible restriction of tongue or lip movement.
-Our dental team can provide a professional diagnosis.
+Signs may include feeding difficulties, speech issues, and visible restriction of tongue or lip movement.
+Our dental team can provide a professional assessment.

 Schedule Your Frenectomy Consultation Today

-If you suspect that you or your child could benefit from a frenectomy, contact our North Mackay office at (07) 3062 7662 to schedule a comprehensive evaluation with our experienced team.
+If you suspect that you or your child could benefit from a frenectomy assessment, contact our North Mackay office at (07) 3062 7662 to schedule an evaluation.

-At Healthy Kids Nurtured by Nature, we’re committed to providing gentle, effective lip and tongue tie treatment to help your family thrive.
+At Healthy Kids Nurtured by Nature, we’re committed to providing supportive lip and tongue tie care to help your family.